 In this article, we’re reviewing all iPhones in order from oldest to newest.

-Since Apple released the first iPhone they’ve been a gadget that many have loved.
+Since Apple released the first iPhone they’ve been a gadget that many have loved and wished for.

 All iPhones in order from oldest to newest